bermi/akelos/docs/tutorial.markdown

 Colophon
 --------------------

-This is all for know, I'll be improving this tutorial from time to time to add some missing features to this and other documents like:
+This is all for now, I'll be improving this tutorial from time to time to add some missing features to this and other documents like:

  * validations
  * routes